MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-sales-app.md

 ## Copilot capabilities that can be extended

 Through extensibility, you can enhance existing capabilities or add new capabilities in the Sales app.
-You can bring data and insights from your application into the copilot experience.
+You can bring data and insights from your application into the Copilot experience.
 The following capabilities can be extended:

 - [Email summaries](email-summary-premium.md)
 - [Opportunity insights](extend-opportunity-insights.md)